 Why Are My Snake Plant Leaves Falling Over?
-How To Prune & Propagate.

 Do you have an occasional Snake Plant leaf falling over?
 No worries.
 Here's a guide that tells you why it happens & shows how to prune & propagate your Mother-in-Law / Sansevieria plant.

-Snake Plant mania – I definitely have it.
-How about you?
-You may also know them as Sansevierias or Mother In Law Tongues.
-Whatever you call them, they’re 1 of the toughest and easiest houseplants that you’ll ever get your hands on.
 From time to time you may find your snake plant leaves falling over.
 It’s happened to my plants and now I’m going to share with you what I do about it.

 I’m not talking about a lot of leaves here; just 1 or 2 every now and then.
 If a lot of your Snake Plant leaves are falling over, it’s a good bet the cause is overwatering.
-The leaves, roots and rhizomes (the underground horizontal stem by which they spread) all store water.
+The leaves, roots, and rhizomes (the underground horizontal stem by which they spread) all store water.
 The leaves will “mush out” at the base, crease and fall over.
 This could be another blog post and video so let’s move on.

-I’ve gotten questions as to why a random leaf will fall over and what to do about it.
+I’ve received questions as to why a random leaf will fall over and what to do about it.
 Because it was happening to 2 of mine, I thought it was time to strike while the iron’s hot and fess up just in case you were wondering.
 It doesn’t happen to my Snake Plants too often, maybe once or twice a year.

 In my experience, this happens with the taller growing varieties like my darker Sansevieria trifasciata “Zeylanica” and the yellow-edged Sansevieria trifasciata “Laurentii” which you see here.
 The leaves grow tall (some will reach 5′) so if the base cinches in, the weight of the middle and top of the leaf pulls it down.
 Random leaves falling or leaning over is just the nature of this wonderful plant.

-The leaf has completely fallen over.
+The leaf has completely fallen over

 And what can you do about a falling leaves?
 I’ll take you through the steps to what I do with my Snake Plants and give you a couple of options for propagation.
 You could always toss the leaf, but why?
 It’s simple – just prune and propagate.
 You can cut up the leaf into smaller sections if you’d like but I always take the route below.

-Getting ready to propagate.
+Getting ready to propagate

 Cut the leaf all the way down to the soil line.
 Make sure your pruners are clean & sharp to avoid a jagged cut &/or infection.